 Here’s How the Attorneys at Page & Eichenblatt Will Help

 An experienced Florida workers’ comp attorney will examine your claim and any other related documents; will see to it that you obtain appropriate medical care and treatment; and will handle your appeal if you are rejected for workers’ compensation payments.

 You can’t go it alone after an on-the-job injury.
-For a quarter of a century, the attorneys at Page & Eichenblatt have fought hard – and have prevailed – for injured workers throughout central Florida.
+For a quarter of a century, the personal injury attorneys at Page & Eichenblatt have fought hard – and have prevailed – for injured workers throughout central Florida.
 We will make sure that you are treated fairly by employers and by insurance companies.